Ayokunle89/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. Hidding word with the grep command
 18. starting with letters
 19. using the tr command to replace characters
 20. Using the tr command to delete characters (tr -d)
+21. Reversing word